Kimitsuna-Goblin/GGD/README.md

 ## What is the Gradational Gaussian Distribution?

-The Gradational Gaussian Distribution (GGD) is a continuous distribution for modeling mainly asymmetric unimodal data.
+The Gradational Gaussian Distribution (GGD) is one of continuous distribution models for mainly modeling asymmetric unimodal data which do not follow a normal distribution.

 The GGD is alike the Gaussian mixture distribution model (GMM) but different.
 The GMM is represented by linear combinations of some normal distributions,